NSS-Day-Cohort-55/automated-world/README.md

 Your team is going to build a travel brochure site using javascript automation and include objects, arrays, components, modules, CSS selectors, Flexbox, semantic HTML, and data.
 Each person should pick a country that you have always wanted to visit and build a page with the following components.

 1. Navigation with links to each page.
-There should be a visual clue for the active page.
+There should be a visual clue for the active page and a visual for the hover state.
 1. A header that includes an appealing image.
 It could be a city or landmark in that country.
 1. The header should also include a headline or sentence promoting travel to the country.
 1. A list of cities that you would like to visit in the country.
 Each city should include the population, short description and a link to an external website for more information.
 The link should open a new browser tab.